No-Regret Learning in Partially-Informed Auctions: Preliminaries

 In the following proposition, we identify the form of the optimal strategy $s^*$.
 The proof is in Appendix~\ref{app:prelim-proofs}.

 \begin{restatable}{proposition}{opt} The strategy $s^*$ that maximizes $\E_{\vx \sim \cP}[(v^\ast(\vx) - p(\vx))s^*(h(\vx), p(\vx), h, \cP) \mid h(\vx)]$ is \end{restatable}

-Even when the buyer has no information about the distribution $\cP$ (Sections~\ref{sec:finite-adaptive} and \ref{sec:finite-sample}), we show that he can guarantee low regret with respect to $s^*$ with either stochastic or adversarial prices, in polynomial per-round runtime.
+Even when the buyer has no information about the distribution $\cP$ (Section~\ref{sec:finite-adaptive}), we show that he can guarantee low regret with respect to $s^*$ with either stochastic or adversarial prices, in polynomial per-round runtime.
 When the distribution $\cP$ is known (Section~\ref{sec:population}), we provide an algorithm with exponentially better regret.